apache/spark/docs/sql-ref-literals.md

 * **L**

-    Case insensitive, indicates `BIGINT`, which is a 8-byte signed integer number.
+    Case insensitive, indicates `BIGINT`, which is an 8-byte signed integer number.

 * **S**